 Here we will walk you through basic video poker strategy: the importance of pay tables and payout schedules, and tactics for how to play each hand.
 For those of you interested in strategy specifics, we recommend ten excellent books on the topic of video poker.

 Additionally, we go over laws related to cheating as they pertain to video poker: what is and what isn’t considered cheating?
 Lastly, we introduce the experts.
 Perhaps, with some practice, you will find yourself on that list one day.

-No one could cover everything there is to know about video poker strategy on a single page.
+No one could cover everything there is to know about video poker strategy in a single section.
 Even if you just wanted to cover the most popular games, you’d need multiple pages.
-This page is meant to serve as an introduction to video poker strategy; subsequent pages on this site will cover specific strategies for specific games.
+This section is meant to serve as an introduction to video poker strategy.

 Video poker is a fascinating game.
 It certainly offers more mental stimulation than slot machines.
 If you don’t mind thinking about what you’re doing when you’re gambling, then video poker is superior to slots in almost every way, especially in the most important way—monetarily.
 Learn how to be a smart video poker player, and you’ll lose less money and win more money than any of your “slot machine zombie” friends.